• Skip to primary navigation

 But even though the name is interesting and your plate may look disastrous, this dump-style casserole is delicious.

-Amish Dinner
+Easy Amish Dinner

 I grew up on an Amish farm in a family of ten kids, so you can guess that my mom was always busy (Here I shared what a day in her life may have looked like).

-She cooked three meals a day, so of course, she spent lots of time in the kitchen.
+She cooked three meals a day.
+So of course, she spent lots of time in the kitchen.
 But she also had many other things to attend to, especially on days when she was busy gardening, canning, etc.

-So, on especially busy days, she tried to find quick and easy meals to make.
-And this Amish Shipwreck Casserole was one of her go-to's.
+So, on especially busy days, she tried to find quick and easy meals to make, and this Amish Shipwreck Casserole was one of her go-to's.

 Ground beef, potatoes, kidney beans, rice, and vegetables all layered in one casserole dish (affiliate link) make a complete meal that is hearty and filling.
-And we all enjoyed it.
-Although, a couple of my brothers picked out the kidney beans. 🙂
+And we all enjoyed it, although, a couple of my brothers picked out the kidney beans. 🙂

-And if you don't like one of the items that are layered in this dish, feel free to omit and adjust the ingredients.
+If you don't like one of the items that are layered in this dish, feel free to omit and adjust the ingredients.

-Amish Six Layer Casserole
+Amish Six-Layer Casserole (Variation)

 I have a recipe in one of my Amish cookbooks that's very similar to this shipwreck casserole.
 But it's called a six-layer supper, and it does not include kidney beans.

-And the nice thing about this old-fashioned dinner recipe is that it is versatile.
+The nice thing about this old-fashioned dinner recipe is that it is versatile.
 You can add extra layers of vegetables, or leave out any ingredients that your kids won't eat.
-Add extra spices, etc.
+Add extra spices, etc. And you can use tomato soup, tomato juice, or canned tomatoes.

 If you need a vegetarian Shipwreck recipe, omit the ground beef.
 The beans can serve as your source of protein.